kwang1012/SREGym/README.md

 There are at most 4 phases in each problem of SREGym:

-1. **NOOP Detection**: We have deployed the application, but there is no incident happening.
+1. **NO-OP Detection**: We have deployed the application, but there is no incident happening.
 The agent should detect no incident in the cluster.
 After agent submission for this problem, the fault is injected.

    **Expected submission**: "Yes" or "No" to indicate incident.